-If you are new to therapy, and/ or are concerned that your experience of being othered, be it through gender, race, class, religion, disability, sexuality etc, might make it difficult for you to access and benefit from group therapy, please do get in touch.
-Together we can try to understand what your experiences and fears are.
-It is possible that belonging in a therapy group can be a healing and reparative experience for you and I would welcome you to think about that with me.
+If you are new to therapy, and are concerned that your experiences of being marginalised because of your race, religion, class, sexuality etc. would make it difficult for you to benefit from group therapy, please do get in touch.
+We can work together to try to understand your experiences and fears, and explore if a therapy group could be as healing and empowering experience for you as it is for many others.

 How I work:

-While my training and experience as a clinical psychologist has equipped me with expertise in a range of models of psychotherapy, the approaches that I draw from mainly are psychoanalysis and group analysis.
-Some experiences, thoughts and feelings, particularly those that are painful and distressing, can often remain unacknowledged and unprocessed within one's mind.
-These can then express themselves in symptoms of anxiety, depression, obsessive-compulsive disorder etc. or even in a sense of deep unease within oneself in relation to others.
-Psychotherapy helps to gently explore and understand these thoughts and feelings that are consciously and unconsciously experienced, and to integrate this awareness into the other aspects of one's life.
-Understanding relationships, past and present, is central to the way I work and this includes the relationship in the room between therapist and client.
+Sometimes we may not even be aware of what is causing our distress: Some experiences, thoughts and feelings, particularly if they are painful and distressing, can remain unacknowledged and unprocessed in our minds.
+These can then express themselves in symptoms of anxiety, depression, obsessive-compulsive disorder etc. or even in a sense of deep unease within ourselves in relation to others.
+Through psychotherapy I can help you to gently explore and understand these thoughts and feelings that are consciously and unconsciously experienced, and to integrate this awareness into the other aspects of your life.

 More about me:

 I have been working in the NHS for several years, primarily with adults who struggle with a range of complex mental health difficulties.
 Before that, I worked in India, my country of origin, for many years.
 My first formal training in Clinical Psychology and my subsequent work were all based in hospitals that served the needs of the people from economically deprived and socially marginalised backgrounds.